Linda Smith (comedian): Life and career

-Smith was born in Erith, Kent in 1958 and was educated at Erith College of Technology (now Bexley College) and at the University of Sheffield where she graduated in English and Drama.
-She joined a professional theatre company before turning to comedy.
+Smith was born in Erith, Kent, in 1958 and was educated at Erith College of Technology (now Bexley College) and at the University of Sheffield where she graduated in English and Drama.
+She was a founder member of the theatre company Sheffield Popular Theatre before turning to comedy.
+She never joined a political grouping, claiming that The Tufty Club was the only outfit she ever joined.
+Her early stand-up appearances were with her university friend Ann Lavelle in a double act called Token Women and then Tuff Lovers.
+They performed at small comedy clubs and many solidarity benefit shows on the Pit Stop Tour which stopped off at miners' welfare clubs during the latter stages of the 1984/85 national miners' strike.
+She became a full-time solo stand-up comedian in 1986.

 In 1987, she won the Hackney Empire New Act of the Year, then known as the New London Comic Award, and performed on the Edinburgh Fringe before breaking into radio comedy.

-Many of her early stand-up appearances were benefit concerts staged in solidarity with the British miners during the Miners' Strike in the 1980s.
-She was a lifelong socialist.
+Her first professional appearance at the Edinburgh Fringe was in 1988 on a double bill at The Comedy Boom.
+Between then and 1994, she performed solo shows and shared the stage at various fringe venues with comedy pals such as Henry Normal, Hattie Hayridge and Betty Spital.

 Her first appearances on national radio were on Radio 5's The Treatment in 1997.
 She was subsequently a regular panellist on The News Quiz and Just a Minute and appeared frequently on I'm Sorry I Haven't a Clue (from June 2001 onwards), Have I Got News for You, Mock the Week, Countdown and QI.
 She wrote and starred in her own Radio 4 sitcom, Linda Smith's A Brief History of Timewasting.
 After appearing on Radio 4's Devout Sceptics to discuss her beliefs she was asked by the British Humanist Association (BHA) to become president of the society, a role that she occupied with commitment from 2004 until her death.
 In 2002, she was voted 'Wittiest Living Person' by listeners to BBC Radio 4's Word of Mouth.
 In his 2003 book Classic Radio Comedy, Mat Coward called Smith "the funniest woman on radio today".

 On 17 November 2003, Smith appeared on the BBC television show Room 101, where she successfully managed to put in "adults who read Harry Potter books", Tim Henman, "Back to School signs that appear in shops" and "posh people".
-However, she failed to put in Bow ties after host Paul Merton pointed out that Stan Laurel regularly wore a bow tie.
+However, she failed to put in bow ties after host Paul Merton pointed out that Stan Laurel regularly wore a bow tie.

+From 2001 to 2004, Smith toured her full-length solo show 'Wrap Up Warm' to sold-out audiences at theatres and arts centres throughout Britain.